Scottish nationalism: Language

 Around ten such Acts were raised between 1494 and 1698, passed by the Scots Parliament to make English the first language, Gaelic had struggled to retain a foothold over Scotland.
 As Scotland and Great Britain were united under the Acts of Union 1707, Gaelic lost its legitimacy as a legal and administrative language.
-Gaelic did however continued to gain importance as the language of the Highland clans, and the language of the Jacobite's.
+Gaelic did however continued to gain importance as the language of the Highland clans, and the language of the Jacobites.